IBM/ibm-pak/README.md

 oc ibm-pak generate mirror-manifests $CASE_NAME $TARGET_REGISTRY --version $CASE_VERSION
 oc image mirror -f ~/.ibm-pak/data/mirror/$CASE_NAME/$CASE_VERSION/images-mapping.txt  -a $REGISTRY_AUTH_FILE --filter-by-os=.* --insecure --skip-multiple-scopes --max-per-registry=1
 ```
-#### Generate Command: Mirror To Filesystem And Then Registry
+##### Generate Command: Mirror To Filesystem And Then Registry

 This example generates the `images-mapping-to-filesystem.txt` and `images-mapping-from-filesystem.txt` files that can be used with `oc image mirror`.
-This enables the ability to mirror images to the filesystem (into the `v2` direrectory), manually copy the filesystem contents to another machine behind the customer's firewall, and then mirror from the filesystem into the final regsitry used by the cluster.
+This enables the ability to mirror images to the filesystem (into the `v2` directory), manually copy the filesystem contents to another machine behind the customer's firewall, and then mirror from the filesystem into the final regsitry used by the cluster.

 ```bash
 oc ibm-pak generate mirror-manifests $CASE_NAME file://local --version $CASE_VERSION --final-registry $TARGET_REGISTRY